-The backlight of a Samsung TV is called inclination lighting.
-Backlighting gives a person’s eyes an unbiased reference point for tones and differences in a dim room, and can enhance the color visualization when using your TV.
+The backlight feature on a Samsung TV is called “inclination lighting.”
+Backlighting gives a person’s eyes an unbiased reference point for tones and differences in a dim room.

-By setting a light behind the TV, you are:
+By setting an LED light behind the TV, you are:

 - Raising the normal surrounding light in the room

 - Decreasing the strain on your eyes

 - Enabling yourself to watch more TV without headaches

 Knowing when your TVs backlight needs to be replaced can help when solving TV problems.
 Depending on the TV brand, your TV will most likely have issues with the screen.